Get ready for some pure pettiness.

 Needless to say, I did not finish Emma.

-And then I find out what the same boys school is studying.
+And then I find out what the other boys school is studying for english.

 My favourite science fiction movie at that time- Ridley Scott’s Blade Runner.
 Now, I love this movie for several reasons, but what spoke to my teenage self was the philosophy of it all.
 It had an ambigious ending, was melancholic and just an all-round beautiful film.
 Yet I was stuck with Pride & Prejudice– because I am a girl.

 This experience stewed into a hatred of all things Jane Austen.
 She represented everything I hated about my high school.
 Yet here’s the thing.
 Jane Austen does not represent anything in my personal life.
 She’s her own person, and did not deserve to have all my personal baggage dropped on her.

 Yeah, yeah she’s dead.
 I get that.
 Yet I misunderstood her.

 Writers in the Regency period weren’t going to write groundbreaking science fiction stories.
 Austen used whatever agencies she had to craft stories that were meaningful to her and the people she touched.
 She was nowhere near as wealthy or as lucky as I thought she was.
 In a way that would’ve been considered groundbreaking today, she challenged class and gender expectations.

 Because I was bitter, I created a falsehood around Jane Austen.
 When in reality, if Austen was alive today, she’d rebel against high schools like mine.
 Maybe I was justified in my anger- I think gender stereotyping gets you no where- yet I was wrong in how I directed it.
 If we are going to educate young women in the field of literature- we must encourage them to read both Frankstein and Emma.
 We must let them develop their own reading tastes outside of gender-based assumptions.